 Temperatures and Light Intensity

-Hemp can thrive in temperatures around 650 F in establishment stage.
+Hemp can thrive in temperatures around 650 F in the establishment stage.
 The soil temperature should be ideal for seed germination (around 450 F).
 The seeds germinate within 1-2 days and sprout after a week.
 After establishment, the plant can withstand adverse temperatures.
 The plant foliage prevents the evaporation of soil water.

 The ideal light conditions for hemp growing are easy to attain as long as the crop is not under a shade.
 In indoor cultivation, the greenhouses should allow enough light to penetrate to keep the plants healthy.

 The best climate for growing hemp is found in most parts of the world.
-It does well in both southern and northern America, most parts of Africa, Asia, Europe, and Australia.
+It does well in southern and northern America, most parts of Africa, Asia, Europe, and Australia.
 Improvement in hemp farming technology has also created new opportunities.
 The crop can grow in a controlled indoor environment for maximum yields.
 Researchers are also working to invent new strains which can withstand extreme conditions like cold or drought.

 900 hectares – that’s the total estimated hemp farmland across the United Kingdom.
 Quite a low figure, considering that Europe has over 33,000 hectares of hemp farmland – and 14,500 hectares is in France alone.
 So, why does the U.K. – a global economic powerhouse – only have a small share of the European hemp [...]